ckampfe/russ/README.md

 - [x] automatic line length for wrapping
 - [x] ability to open the current link in your default browser

-## minimum supported version policy
+## Minimum Supported Rust Version (MSRV) policy

 Russ targets the latest stable version of the Rust compiler.
-Older Rust versions may work, but building Russ against non-latest stable versions is not a project goal.
+Older Rust versions may work, but building Russ against non-latest stable versions is not a project goal and is not supported.
+Likewise, Russ may build with a nightly Rust compiler, but this is not a project goal.

+## sqlite version

-Russ compiles and bundles its own embedded Sqlite, which is version 3.38.0.
+Russ compiles and bundles its own embedded Sqlite via the [Rusqlite](https://github.com/rusqlite/rusqlite) project, which is version 3.38.2.

+## contributing

+I welcome contributions to Russ.
+If you have an idea for something you would like to contribute, open an issue and we can talk about it!

 ## license